 - No refunds

-- Within the first three months — ½ the fee paid
+- Within the first three months — ½ the fee is paid.

 - After three months — no refunds